 Those who choose to make Earned Wage Access (EWA) transfers are transferring 26% of their gross salary in any given month, which equates to roughly 50% of what is available for them to transfer in that period.
 Meanwhile 62% of users each month are not making any transfers at all, and are choosing to use the app for tracking purposes only.

 Since the start of the Covid-19 pandemic we have seen many users choose to make smaller transfers more often.
 We believe that this trend is symptomatic of the uncertain macro environment created by the ongoing pandemic.
 Additionally we have seen a larger proportion of transfers being made to cover essential items such as groceries and bills than was previously the case.

-Data suggests that, on average, Earned Wage Access transfers reduce when someone has continued access to the product.
+Data suggests that, on average, EWA transfers reduce when someone has continued access to the product.
 Within 12 months of making their first transfer, the average user is making fewer transfers each month, transferring a smaller percentage of their pay and is doing so at a later stage in the paycycle than when they first started using the product.

 Wagestream users who had previously relied on short-term, high-cost credit products reported a significant reduction in the use of these products after joining Wagestream.
 Of users who had previously used payday loans, 88% reported a decrease in the use of such loans due to Wagestream.
 Comparable figures for credit cards and overdrafts were reductions of 39% and 31% respectively.

 A majority of users feel that EWA has had a positive impact on their finances, with 72% feeling more in control of their finances and 55% claiming an improvement in their ability to plan their finances since downloading the app.
 Furthermore, 61% claim their quality of life has improved as a result of using Wagestream.